Best Of17 min read

 • hPanel is clean and beginner-friendly

-• Generous storage on Business tier
+• Storage on the Business tier is generous

 • Strong uptime track record